theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 ### Prerequisites

-The SAP connection assigned to a transaction service must use an SAP dialog user with enough access rights to edit sales orders.

-{: .box-note }
-**Note:**
-Make sure the transaction service uses an SAP dialog user with sufficient access rights to edit sales orders for the assigned SAP connection.
+Use an SAP dialog user with sufficient access rights to edit sales orders for the SAP connection assigned to the service.

 {: .box-tip }
 **Tip:** The transaction feature of yunIO offers the same functionalities as the SAP GUI.